Floorp-Projects/Floorp/toolkit/components/extensions/docs/lifecycle.rst

 are built into the browser.
 Or, in other words, these events cannot be handled by APIs that are implemented in WebExtension experiments.
-If the implementation of an API relies on these events for correctness, the API must be built into the browser and not delievered via an experiment.
+If the implementation of an API relies on these events for correctness, the API must be built into the browser and not delivered via an experiment.

 ..
 Should we even document onStartup()?
 I think no...